0x30Mushti/Huntress-CTF/Nightmare_on_Hunt_Street/README.md

 Locate net.exe.

 Collect all instances of net.exe and look for unique COMMANDS.
-To see all available commands, too se which command net.exe use you can typ net help in cmd, correlate those with the commands found in the cmdline.
+Too se which command net.exe use you can typ "net help" in cmd, correlate those with the commands found in the cmdline.

 Answer: REDACTED